nfdi-de/section-metadata-wg-onto/recommendations/D_Development_Best_Practices/README.md

     tools (so-called “generative artificial intelligence” or genAI) during the development of a terminology MUST be disclosed.
-    - If such tools are used routinely as part of the development process, how their are used and for which parts of the development (e.g. drafting textual definitions, generating candidate synonyms, proposing class hierarchies, etc.) MUST be documented.
+    - If such tools are used routinely as part of the development process, how they are used and for which parts of the development (e.g. drafting textual definitions, generating candidate synonyms, proposing class hierarchies, etc.) MUST be documented.
     - If they are used to generate precise parts of the terminology, this SHOULD